quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="new_module_quantum-coin-js-sdk..TransactionSigningRequest_new"></a>

-#### new TransactionSigningRequest(wallet, toAddress, valueInWei, nonce, data, gasLimit, remarks, chainId)
+#### new TransactionSigningRequest(wallet, toAddress, valueInWei, nonce, data, gasLimit, remarks, chainId, signingSchemeId)
 Creates a TransactionSigningRequest class.